-The Manager, Student Support will investigate the conduct violation and adhere to the student discipline code of conduct.
-The Manager, Student Support will meet with the student to give the student notice of the charge and the information the school has to believe the student engaged in the conduct.
+The Manager of Student Support Services and the School Director will investigate the conduct violation and adhere to the student discipline code of conduct.
+During the investigation, there will be a meeting with the student to give the student notice of the charge and the information the school has to believe the student engaged in the conduct.
 The student will be given an opportunity to present his/her side of the story and/or an explanation for his/her behavior verbally and through completing a "first person narrative."
-If, after receiving the student's statement, the Manager, Student Support determines that a suspension is warranted, the student will be told the timeframe for the suspension.
+This "first person narrative" will become part of the reports in the investigation.
+The Manager of Student Support Services and the School Director will meet to review the reports and investigation and determine the next steps for suspension in alignment with the Handbook.
 A letter including the length and reason for the suspension will be given to the student (and parents of students under the age of 18).
 All students (and parents of students under the age of 18) receiving suspension will be afforded the opportunity to appeal (see process in next section).
 Immediate resolution of the problem or issue is expected upon a student's return.
 While suspended, students will be provided with work and access to teachers and coaches to assist them.
 Any school work that cannot be completed by the student during the suspension may be made up upon returning to school.